 Copyright 2011 by Gary L. Pullman

-Dean Koontz has done it again: written yet another novel with a sadistic madman as the antagonist and an earnest and upright protagonist.
+Dean Koontz has done it again: in What the Night Knows, he's written yet another novel with a sadistic madman as the antagonist and an earnest and upright protagonist.
 This time around, fourteen-year-old John Calvino, returning home to surprise a stalker, kills the outlaw, Alton Turner Blackwood.

 Fast forward: Calvino has become a detective and a father, and, despite his having killed the stalker years ago, the murders occur again, committed according to the dead killer’s modus operandi.
 The culprit this time?
 The killer’s ghost.

 Surely, at this stage in his long, prolific career, Koontz can create a better basis for his plot.
 His readers deserve much more than Koontz’s newest novel delivers.
 Koontz blames his latest villain on “Benadryl dreams.”
 Really.